Page 2 of 2 < Page 1 (Background and Latest Developments in Weeding Tools)

 HAND WEEDING VS USING HAND TOOLS

 Hand weeding without tools may arguably be cheaper in some situations than hand weeding with tools, or mechanical hand weeding.
 However, without the proper equipment, the worker will often tear off the top of the weed and leave the roots in ground.
 Not only is this an arduous task and damaging to the health of the worker, but it also may be less efficient when compared with mechanical hand weeding, depending on the types of tools available for this purpose.
 In other words, when using the most appropriate ergonomic tools for the situation at hand, the grower can efficiently "Wipe out the weeds, not the workers!"
 If children are employed in hand weeding, refer to the North American Guidelines for Children's Agricultural Tasks for care in preventing injury to children.
+You can also select safety guidelines by age groups.
 Some of these guidelines make a lot of sense for adults in some situations, as well.
 According to the American Society of Hand Therapists, repetitive movements such as raking, weeding, digging and pruning are stressful on hand and wrist ligaments and can cause tendonitis and Carpal Tunnel Syndrome.

 The selection of the most appropriate tools may depend on the types of crops, types of weeds, soil conditions, sizes of weeds, quantities of weeds, weather conditions, costs, and, of course, especially in California, laws and regulations.